 They adopted me as an Associée.
 In the wake of Cézanne, Braque, Van Goch and many other known and unknown artists we drank Dutch Corenwijn and ate my cheese from Rembrandts home town Leiden behind the curtains of the Grand Palais.

 Apéro at Grand Palais with the friends of the Société des Artistes Indépendentes depuis 1884

 The same applied for my art friends in the Saint-Tropez area.

 Michel Mourrier, Céleste Bénite, Daniëlle Mittelmann and Cécile de Kock in particular.

 I participated with them in many Salons de Grimaud, the annual Salon des Peintres et Sculpteurs de Saint-Tropez and at other expositions in the south of France.

 The exchange with art friends from my home town Oegstgeest in Holland (Art Association INSTOCK) was another high light.
 We were “Honorary Artists” in Grimaud.
 The French friends came in return to Oegstgeest for an exposition at the town hall and at the local INSTOCK galerie.
 With the Mayors of Oegstgeest and Grimaud involved.

-I did receive more formal rewards as well.
+Next to applause and happy customers, I did receive more formal rewards as well.